 Projects with his own period Ensemble, the Academia Montis Regalis, embrace performances at the Innsbrucker Festwochen der Alten Musik, Musikfestspiele Potsdam Sanssouci and Wigmore Hall in London.
 Since 2009 De Marchi has held the position of Artistic Director at the Innsbruck Festival and will continue so until 2021.

-A passionate advocate for lesser-known works, he has championed Cimarosa’s Matrimonio segreto and Graun’s Cesare e Cleopatra (Staatsoper Berlin), Hasse’s Cleofide (Dresden), Haydn’s Orlando Paladino (Concertgebouw Amsterdam) and Pergolesi’s Olimpiade (Teatro San Carlo di Napoli, Innsbruck and the Pergolesi Festival in Jesi).
+A passionate advocate for lesser-known works, he has championed Cimarosa’s Matrimonio segreto and Graun’s Cesare e Cleopatra (Staatsoper Berlin), Hasse’s Cleofide (Dresden), Haydn’s Orlando Paladino (Concertgebouw Amsterdam) and Pergolesi’s Olimpiade (Teatro San Carlo di Napoli, Innsbruck and Pergolesi Festival in Jesi).
+He conducted the first modern representation of Merope by Farninelli’s brother Riccardo Broschi at both the Innsbruck Festival and Theater an der Wien.

-Equally associated with the operas of Rossini and Handel, De Marchi has conducted La Cenerentola, L’Italiana in Algeri and Demetrio e Polibio at opera houses such as Hamburg, Dresden, Staatsoper Berlin, La Monnaie Bruxelles, and Alcina, Teseo, Orlando, Rinaldo at the Opéra de Lyon, Komische Oper Berlin, Aalto Theater Essen and at the Handel Festspiele Halle.
+Equally associated with the operas of Rossini and Handel, De Marchi has conducted La Cenerentola, Il Barbiere di Siviglia, L’Italiana in Algeri and Demetrio e Polibio at opera houses such as Turin, Hamburg, Dresden, Staatsoper Berlin, La Monnaie Bruxelles, and Giulio Cesare, Alcina, Teseo, Orlando, Rinaldo at Semperoper Dresden, Opéra de Lyon, Komische Oper Berlin, Aalto Theater Essen and at the Handel Festspiele Halle.

 Other operatic engagements embrace Dido and Aeneas (Florence), L’Incoronazione di Poppea (Oslo), Anna Bolena (Cologne), Don Pasquale and La Vestale (Brussels), Guillaume Tell (Hannover).